fengchen-github/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 * `7.
 USB Reset     - Reset USB controllers to allow hardware mapping`
   * This is SSDT-RHUB, used for resetting USB ports in macOS for Asus's Z490 motherboards
 * `8.
 Dump DSDT  - Automatically dump the system DSDT`
-  * Dumps your DSDT from your firmware
+  * Dumps your DSDT from your firmware.This step is not available on macos, it needs to be run on win or linux

 What we want to do is select option `8.
 Dump DSDT` first, then select the appropriate option(s) for your system.